Scientific Name

 Description

-Disocactus phyllanthoides is an epiphytic, freely branching cactus with green or reddish stems reaching up to 3.3 feet (1 m) in length.
+Disocactus phyllanthoides is a freely branching cactus with green or reddish stems reaching up to 3.3 feet (1 m) in length.
 The primary stems are woody at the base, flattened at the apex, and can grow up to 16 inches (40 cm) long and 0.25 inches (0.6 cm) thick.
-The secondary stems are flat, lance-shaped with coarsely scalloped margins and can grow up to 12 inches (30 cm) long and 2 inches (5 cm) wide.
+The secondary stems are flat, lance-shaped, with coarsely scalloped margins, measuring up to 12 inches (30 cm) in length and 2 inches (5 cm) in width.

-The flowers are pink, funnel-shaped, and can reach up to 4 inches (10 cm) in length and 3.5 inches (9 cm) in width.
-The fruits are ellipsoid, slowly ripen from green to red, and can grow up to 1.6 inches (4 cm) long.
+The pink, funnel-shaped flowers can reach a length of 4 inches (10 cm) and a diameter of 3.5 inches (9 cm).
+The ellipsoid fruits slowly ripen from green to red and can grow up to 1.6 inches (4 cm) long.

 Hardiness